-Complainants may report to the Title IX Team, who will provide written and verbal information regarding applicable District complaint procedures for investigating and addressing the incident.
+Complainants should report to the Title IX Team, who will provide written and verbal information regarding applicable District complaint procedures for investigating and addressing all incidents of Title IX violations as well as Domestic Violence, Sexual Assault, Dating Violence, or Stalking.
 The Title IX Team will also provide information regarding resources as well as information regarding their rights and options.
 Furthermore, making a report means telling an employee what happened in person, by telephone, in writing, or by email.
 At the time a report is made, a Reporting Party does not have to request any particular course of action, nor does a Reporting Party need to know how to label what happened.
 Choosing to make a report, and deciding how to proceed after making the report, can be a process that unfolds over time.